 The following items have been accepted as falling within the relief:

 - protective helmets (such as those for skateboarding or ice hockey) up to a maximum size of 59cm as long as they’re designed and marketed exclusively for children — see section 5

-- riding hats up to and including 6¾ (jockey skulls up to size 1) even if they are not held out for sale for children
+- riding hats up to and including 6 and three-quarters (jockey skulls up to size 1) even if they are not ‘held out for sale’ for children

 4.4.2 Other headgear

-Some articles worn on the head cannot be zero-rated even though they’re for young children because they’re accessories rather than clothing.
-This includes all articles that do not cover the whole head such as:
+Some other articles worn on the head cannot be zero-rated, even though they’re for young children.
+This is because they’re accessories rather than clothing.
+This includes the following articles that do not cover the whole head: